RobRendell/gTove/README.md

     Drive's rate limits.
 Doesn't apply to mass-uploading though.
 * Fix annoying jump when snapping large minis to grid.
 * Preview a 3D mini in the mini editor, and allow the user to define the standee outline/crop area.
+* If user uploads a single map/mini image, automatically launch the editor on it afterward the upload completes.

 ## Plans/TODO

+* File browser - if user picks a new image, after editing and saving automatically act as if they had picked it again.
+* Mini editor - backface configuration: greyscale+mirrored, colour+mirrored, greyscale, colour, another region of this image, another image.
+* Templates for spells etc.
+* Bundles - a way to predefine bundle data for gTove objects (minis, maps, scenarios, templates) for external data like a downloaded module PDF or a zip archive of images, and to share the bundle data with others.
+* Browser compatibility.
+Need to decide what browsers to support...
+Chrome, Firefox, Safari, Edge?
+* Google verification.
 * It's possible to batch GAPI requests: https://developers.google.com/api-client-library/javascript/features/batch
 * When the GM disconnects, ensure the last changes to the tabletop are saved - either show a warning, or delay the unload until a final flush has completed, or something.
 Could also show a busy spinner in general when changes are